CodePushGo/website/src/content/blog/en/capacitor-ota-updates-boosting-low-end-device-performance.md

 A production deployment of the system successfully handled updates for over 5,000 users without any issues [\[1\]](https://capgo.app/).
 The use of end-to-end encryption ensures updates are delivered securely, while still maintaining high performance - an essential feature for devices with limited processing power [\[1\]](https://capgo.app/).

-### Capgo Results
+### CodePushGo Results

-Companies using Capgo's update system have seen an 81% boost in release efficiency.
+Companies using CodePushGo's update system have seen an 81% boost in release efficiency.
 This is achieved through instant deployments, better resource management, and automated distribution [\[1\]](https://capgo.app/).
 Key features driving these results include:

 -   Smaller update packages that reduce bandwidth usage
 -   Integration with CI/CD pipelines for a smoother process